camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/manual.md

     io.camunda.connector.runtime.jobworker.Main
 ```

-This starts a Zeebe client, registering the defined Connector as job worker.
+This starts a Zeebe client, registering the defined Connector as a job worker.
 By default, it connects to a local Zeebe instance at port `26500`.
 You can configure the Zeebe client using the [standard Zeebe environment variables](/apis-clients/java-client/index.md#bootstrapping).

 You will see messages similar to the following: